Workflow of Data AnalysisContact and vita

 (Instructor Scott Long)

-The workflow of data analysis is not a class about a specific statistical technique.
-Instead, it is a class that teaches you how to plan, organize, document, and execute sophisticated quantitative analyses regardless of the statistical methods used.
+Managing Statistical Research teaches you how to plan, organize, document, and execute sophisticated quantitative analyses regardless of the statistical methods used.
 The goal is to help you develop an workflow that allows you to work efficiently and accurately while producing results that are replicable.
 Topics include: 1) Planning your research.
 2) Documenting your work.
 3) Organizing, backing up, and archiving files.
-4) Writing robust, effective do-files.
+4) Writing robust, effective programs for data analysis.
 5) Using automation (basic programming methods) to work more accurately and efficiently.
 6) Preparing data for analysis.
 7) Systematically conducting statistical and graphical analyses.
 8) Incorporating results into papers and presentations while maintaining their provenance.
 9) Backing up your files.
-Lectures, exercises and applications are designed to help you develop a workflow that you can apply to your own research.
+10) Collaboration and data analysis.
+Lectures, exercises and applications are designed to help you develop a workflow for your own research.

-This intensive workshop helps you develop a workflow for conducting complex statistical research.
+This intensive class helps you develop a workflow for conducting complex statistical research.
 Workflow in data analysis is a framework for the entire research process: planning, organizing, and documenting your work; importing data; naming, labeling, documenting, creating, and verifying variables; conducting and presenting statistical and graphical analyses; and preserving your work.
 Each step is guided by the demands of producing replicable and accurate results while working as quickly and efficiently as possible.
 While traditional classes in statistics deal with estimating and interpreting models, in "real world" research statistical analyses often involve less than ten percent of the total work.
 This class focuses on the other ninety percent.
 Developing an efficient workflow saves time, improves accuracy, and leads to replicable results.
-This two-week workshop explores the following topics.
+We will explore the following topics.

 1, General principles that guide your research: replicability, accuracy, and efficiency.